rohanvp/rohanvp/README.md

 ### Hi there 👋.
-I am Rohan Paranjpe, a Computer Science student at the University of Florida.
+I am Rohan Paranjpe, a Computer Science graduate currently searching for full-time roles in Cybersecurity.